-- 1. All licensed residential childcare providers who have more than 6 children in their facilities must submit policies and procedures that meet the updated Continuous 24-hour Awake Supervision provisions. - 2.
-All DFPS legacy residential service providers will submit a copy of the certification of compliance received from DFPS. - All residential service providers must report, to OCOK via Serious Incident Report process to seriousincidents@oc-ok.org and to DFPS through the process established by DFPS to the following email DFPSRESIDENT@dfps.state.tx.us, any noncompliance within 24 hours of the occurrence.
+- All licensed residential childcare providers who have more than six (6) children in their facilities must submit policies and procedures that meet the required Continuous 24-hour Awake Supervision provisions. - 2.
+All DFPS legacy residential service providers will submit a copy of the certification of compliance received from DFPS to OCOK. - 3.
+All residential service providers must report, to OCOK, via the seriousincidents@oc-ok.org email box, and to DFPS through the process established by DFPS, any non-compliance of Continuous 24-hour Awake Supervision within 24-hours of the occurrence.

-No children or youth in the conservatorship of DFPS may be placed in licensed residential childcare placements with more than 6 children, inclusive of foster, biological, and adoptive children, that lack continuous 24-hour awake-night supervision, with the exception of unlicensed placements, such as unlicensed or unverified kinship placements.
+No children or youth in the conservatorship of DFPS may be placed in licensed residential childcare placements with more than six (6) children, inclusive of foster, biological, and adoptive children, that lack Continuous 24-hour Awake Supervision, with the exception of unlicensed placements, such as unlicensed or unverified kinship placements.